TyranR/TyranR/README.md

   **Key Focus:** Crisis Management, Full Digital Transformation, and IT Asset Audit (M&A Readiness)

   I was invited by the founders to lead a mission-critical digital transformation and resolve a complex crisis following the departure of the previous IT leadership.
-My role focused on restoring operational control, migrating global assets from sanctioned regions, and preparing the company’s technological landscape for M&A (Due Diligence).
+My role focused on restoring operational control, migrating global assets from one region to another, and preparing the company’s technological landscape for M&A (Due Diligence).

   **Key Achievements:**
   * **Crisis Management & Audit**